sheffler/security_guidelines/README.md

 **Controls:**

 - Enforce token-exchange pattern: never forward end-user tokens downstream; mint scoped tokens instead.
+This ensures that tokens are purpose-specific and cannot be misused across services.
 - Use audience (aud) restriction and delegation claim (act) in JWTs.
+This prevents unauthorized use of tokens by unintended services.
 - Validate proof-of-possession (DPoP or mTLS-bound tokens).
+These tokens require the client to prove it possesses a private key or certificate, making it harder for attackers to reuse stolen tokens.
-- Strip Authorization headers across trust boundaries; regenerate auth context.
+- Strip Authorization headers across trust boundaries (e.g. public to internal domain); remove existing auth headers and regenerate auth context.
+This prevents token leakage
 - Alert on privilege-escalation patterns (role mismatch, scope widening).
-- Mandate token binding per RFC 8471 for all flows.
+- Mandate token binding per RFC 8471 for all flows to defend againt token passthrough.

 ### 3.4 Unauthenticated Inference Flooding (Cost-Amplification DoS)